Democratic watchman. (Bellefonte, Pa.) 1855-1940, October 25, 1889, Image 8

 way, but he evidently became bewilder-

-@d, as be turned around and ran under
+ad, as he turned around and ran under

 producing a severe fracture of the skull,